Stressed Woman

 Secondary Headaches Signal an Underlying Health Condition

-Most headaches are not indicative of anything else being wrong, and they usually go away independently.
+Most head pain are not indicative of anything else being wrong, and they usually go away independently.
 Still, some headaches may signify an underlying health condition.
-These are secondary headaches, as they result from another health disorder.
+These are secondary head pain, as they result from another health disorder.

 Who is Susceptible to Getting Headaches?

-Headaches can affect anyone at any age.
-Approximately 96% of the population will suffer from a headache at some point.
-Still, experiencing headache symptoms several times per month can significantly impact the quality of life, causing additional problems like depression, anxiety and stress.
+Head pain can affect anyone at any age.
+Approximately 96% of the population will suffer from a head pain at some point.
+Still, experiencing headache symptoms several times per month can significantly impact the quality of life, causing additional problems like depression, anxiety, and stress.

 Foothills Neurology